-NO. PRINCIPLES AND CRITERIA INDICATORS Principle 2: Compliance with applie cable laws and regulations 2.1 There is compliance with all applicable local, national and ratified international 2.1.1 Evidence of compliance with relevant legal requirements shall be available.
-Major Compliance 2.1.2 A documented system, which includes written information on legal requirements, laws and regulations. shall be maintained.
+NO. PRINCIPLES AND CRITERIA INDICATORS PRINCIPLE 2: COMPLIANCE WITH APPLICABLE LAWS AND REGULATIONS 2.1 There is compliance with all applicable local, national and ratified international laws and regulations.
+2.1.1 Evidence of compliance with relevant legal requirements shall be available.
+Major Compliance 2.1.2 A documented system, which includes written information on legal requirements, shall be maintained.
 Minor Compliance 2.1.3 A mechanism for ensuring compliance shall be implemented.
 Minor Compliance 2.1.4 A system for tracking any changes in the law shall be implemented.
+Minor Compliance 2.1.4 A system for tracking any changes in the law shall be implemented.
 Minor Compliance Specific Guidance: For 2.1.4: The systems used for tracking any changes in laws and regulations should be appropriate to the scale of the organisation.
 Guidance: Implementing all legal requirements is an essential baseline requirement for all growers whatever their location or size.
 Relevant legislation includes, but is not limited to: regulations governing land tenure and land-use rights, labour, agricultural practices (e.g. chemical use), environment (e.g. wildlife laws, pollution, environmental management and forestry laws), storage, transportation and processing practices.
-It also includes laws made pursuant to a country's obligations under international laws or conventions (e.g. the Convention on Biological Diversity (CBD), ILO core Conventions, UN Guiding Principles on Business and Human Rights).
-Furthermore, where countries have provisions to respect customary law, these will be taken into account.
-Key international laws and conventions are set out in Annex 2.
+It also includes laws made pursuant to a country's obligations under international laws or conventions (e.g. the Convention on Biological Diversity (CBD), ILO core Conventions, UN Guiding Principles